Staff HR Policy D-702.01

 - Michigan Elliott-Larsen Civil Rights Act, which prohibits discrimination based upon sex, race, religion, marital status, height, weight, age and national origin.

 - A student, employee, applicant, Board member, volunteer, or contractor ("complainant") who believes that he/she has been subjected to discrimination or harassment as specified above should promptly notify the appropriate office, hereafter referred to as "Administrator".
-Students shall promptly notify the Dean for Enrollment Management and Student Services (or designee) whose office is located in the Tanis Building and whose phone number is 231.995.1046, or the respective Academic Chair for the area.
-Employees, applicants, Board members, volunteers, or contractors ("complainant") shall promptly notify the Director of Human Resources (or designee), whose office is located on the University Center Campus and whose office phone number is 231.995.1342.
+Students shall promptly notify the Vice President for Enrollment Management & Student Services (or designee) whose office is located in the Tanis Building or the respective Academic Chair for the area.
+Employees, applicants, Board members, volunteers, or contractors ("complainant") shall promptly notify the Director of Human Resources (or designee), whose office is located on the University Center Campus.
 Complainants are encouraged to promptly report any conduct, statements, or physical contact that they believe to be discriminatory or harassing.

 - If a complainant has concerns regarding the nature of any conduct, statements, or physical contact by any College employee, Board member, volunteer, contractor, or student, such concerns should be reported to the Administrator (or designee).